charismamamet/portfolio/README.md

 You can find the rAthena database schema on [rAthena](https://github.com/rathena/rathena).

-The folder [SQL Use Case] contains the queries, mock-data, and database.
+The folder [SQL Analytics] contains the queries, mock-data, and database.

 The queries folder contains the .sql of each use cases.